 As the elderly population is growing, so too is the need for elderly care services.
 In the United States alone, the elderly population is projected to more than double from 48.8 million in 2018 to 98.2 million by 2060.
 This means that demand for elderly care services will also increase.

 The elderly need access to a variety of services to help them remain healthy and independent.
-These services range from meals-on-wheels, home health aides, and other home care services to assisted living facilities, nursing homes, and adult day care centers.
-Additionally, there may be a need for specialized services such as adult day health centers and geriatric care managers to help families arrange and coordinate care.
+These services range from meals-on-wheels, home health aides, and other home care services to assisted living facilities, nursing homes, and adult day care centres.
+Additionally, there may be a need for specialized services such as adult day health centres and geriatric care managers to help families arrange and coordinate care.

 Resources for carers

 As the number of ageing adults continues to grow, so does the need for caregivers.
 Caregivers provide a vital role in the well-being of elderly patients, and understanding the resources available to them is essential.
-From online support groups to respite care services, there are a variety of resources for caregivers.
+From online support groups to respite care services, to software to make parts of the job, such as keeping accurate progress nursing notes, as easy as possible, there are a variety of resources for caregivers.
 Here are four of them:

 - Online support groups.
 Online communities are a great way for caregivers to connect with each other and discuss their experiences.